ByNoMeans/Bash-Prompt/README.md

 3. Drag and drop whichever files you like to your home directory
 4. `rm -rf ~/pure-zsh-prompt`

+## Features

+1. Satisfying color scheme
+2. Displaying informative yet minimal information of git repository (including upstream, current branch, etc)
+3. Virtual Environment info
+4. Current Node Version if in directory with such files

+> Note: more features are always in the works!

 ## Aliases

 pure-zsh-prompt offers simple, easy-to-remember aliases for: